Don’t just sit there complaining. Now is the time for rallying, volunteering, contributing, and defiance.

 In the spirit of civic engagement that goes beyond petition-signing, give generously of your money and time.
 Below are lists of some of the nonprofit organizations (including a few outliers) needing your help.
 Many of them multitask, supporting, say, voting as well as abortion rights.
 Many seek volunteers.
-All of them need financial support (which is generally tax-deductible—so hurry, 2016 is nearly over). À propos of which, John Oliver, the irrepressible host of HBO’s Last Week Tonight, has two suggestions: 1) If you’ve got the wherewithal, check the box for recurring donations, because—as Oliver phrased it—this isn’t a short-term problem.
+All of them need financial support (which is generally tax-deductible). À propos of which, John Oliver, the irrepressible host of HBO’s Last Week Tonight, has two suggestions: 1) If you’ve got the wherewithal, check the box for recurring donations, because—as Oliver phrased it—this isn’t a short-term problem.
 And 2) make some of your donations in the names of relatives who supported Trump.
 They’ll be sent Thank You notes—which should drive them appropriately nuts!
 Of course, you can also make your contributions in honor or in the memory of loved ones.

 With all the threats posed by the incoming administration, it can be bewildering choosing among the many groups needing support.
 If I’ve left out a deserving nonprofit you support, please alert NYCitywoman to this in the Comments section below this article.

 . . . . . . . . . . . .